 This is the speed that stencil lift from the PCB after solder paste printed.
 If the solder paste release from the stencil is too fast then it will cause the solder paste not fully release from the apertures of stencil and the formation of high edges around the deposits also known as “peaking” or “dog-ears”.

 Putting vacuum block or supporter under the PCB inside the printing machine will help to support the PCB, keep it flatness and prevent it from warpage and against the stencil while solder paste printing.
 If the PCB is not fully supported, it can lead to printing defects such as smudging and poor paste deposits.

 Most of SMT factory apply the supporting pins as one-time production or small quantity production to save cost but the printing quality is unstable.

-The warpaged PCB will get uneven solder paste printing result.
-It will result in solder short and open.
+The warped PCB will get uneven solder paste printing.
+It will result in soldering short and open.

 The stencil aperture directly affect to the solder paste printing quality.
 There are many articles on the website to discuss this topic.